 Southeastern requires scores on the ACT from all beginning freshmen and transfer students who have fewer than 12 earned hours of college credit (non-developmental).
+Test results may also be required of upperclass transfer students if developmental needs cannot be determined from transfer credit.
 The ACT battery of test scores is used for admission and placement purposes.
 The test may be taken more than once in order to improve scores.